 They May Not Have the Same Services As Private Dentists

-Another downside of chain offices is that they may not have the same services as private dentists.
+Another downside of chain offices is that they may have different services than private dentists.
 This is because private dentists often have more freedom to choose the services that they offer, while corporate dental offices may be more limited in the services that they can provide.

 They’re Often More Expensive Than Private Dentists

 One of the most significant disadvantages of choosing chain dentists over private dentists is that they’re often more expensive.
-This is because chain dental offices often have higher overhead costs, such as rent and marketing, which they pass on to their patients in the form of higher prices.
+This is because chain dental offices often have higher overhead costs, such as rent and marketing, which they pass on to their patients through higher prices.

 They May Not Offer Payment Options

 Another downside of corporate dental offices is that they may not offer payment options.
 This means that you may have to pay for your treatment in full at the time of your appointment.
-If you’re unable to do this, you may need to look elsewhere for dental care, such as Care Credit.
+If you cannot do this, you may need to look elsewhere for dental care, such as Care Credit.

-As you can see, choosing a private practice dentist over a corporate dentist has both its pros and cons.
-Ultimately, deciding which type of dentist to choose comes down to your personal preferences and needs.
+As you can see, choosing a private practice dentist over a corporate dentist has both pros and cons.
+Ultimately, deciding which type of dentist to choose comes from your personal preferences and needs.

 To learn more about our practice or schedule an appointment, contact us today!